readthedocs/readthedocs.org/docs/user/user-defined-redirects.rst

 Redirects
 =========

-Redirects allow you to address changes in your documentation.
-Over time, we need to rename and move contents around, which can lead users to 404 Not Found pages.
+Over time, a documentation project may want to rename and move contents around.
+Redirects allow changes in a documentation project to happen without bad user experiences.

+If you do not manage URL structures, users will eventually encounter 404 File Not Found errors.
-While this may be acceptable in some cases, wanting to save users from a bad experience is recommended.
+While this may be acceptable in some cases, the bad user experience of a 404 page is usually best to avoid.

 `Built-in redirects`_
     Allows for simple and long-term sharing of external references to your documentation.